 Hello!
 Welcome to Sabbatical Studio.

 My name is Liz Delia.
 I’m an Associate Professor at the University of Massachusetts Amherst, and I’ve spent over a decade researching identity and meaning.
-Outside academia, I’m a traveler with a curious mind, always planning my next adventure or creative project while navigating everyday life and family.
+Outside academia, I’m drawn to movement – travel, adventure, and the kind of experiences that challenge how I think about work and life.
 Sabbatical Studio sits at the intersection of these worlds.

 The Story of Sabbatical Studio

-Sabbatical Studio began with a simple realization: time away from work is rare and deeply valuable – and yet it’s often treated as an isolated pause rather than a meaningful part of a longer life and career.
+Sabbatical Studio began with a simple realization: time away from work is rare and deeply valuable, and yet it’s often treated as an isolated (or even risky) pause rather than a meaningful part of lives and careers.

 My first sabbatical was full of both discovery and curveballs.
 I’d imagined uninterrupted time for research and creative work, but life had other plans.
 During that period, I navigated everyday family responsibilities alongside unexpected caregiving for my parents during serious health challenges.